benlhy/notecard-hub/README.md

 4. What is the SLA for Cloud Platform?
 5. How does the WiFi access point location work?
 6. Are there any commercial success stories for the NoteCard?
+7. What parts of the data is counted against my limit? e.g. health, session, env data -> I don't control this

 # References